Jarrow F.C.: History

-At the start of the following season a club named Jarrow Croft joined the North Eastern League.
-Croft had previously played in the South Shields Junior League and the Northern Amateur League, before winning the Newcastle Amateur League in 1909–10.
-The club were renamed Jarrow in 1912, and for the first two years of World War I they played in the North Eastern League–Tyneside Combination.
+The club was renamed Jarrow in 1912, and for the first two years of World War I they played in the North Eastern League–Tyneside Combination.
 After the war the club were renamed Palmers Jarrow, before reverting to simply Jarrow in March 1920.
 They finished bottom of the North Eastern League in 1923–24, and moved to Campbell Park in Hebburn the following season; plans to rename themselves Jarrow and Hebburn were dropped after the Durham FA refused permission.
-In 1930–31 another FA Cup first round appearance ended in a 1–0 defeat at Third Division North club Crewe Alexandra.
+In 1930–31 the club reached the first round of the FA Cup for the first time, losing 1–0 at Third Division North club Crewe Alexandra.